-Climate change is making allergies and asthma worse for many people.
-Warmer temperatures and higher carbon dioxide levels are causing plants to produce more pollen, which leads to stronger and longer allergy seasons.
-Air pollution from wildfires, factories, and cars is also making it harder for people with asthma to breathe.
-On top of that, extreme weather events like hurricanes and floods can create mold and spread other irritants, making indoor air quality worse.
-These changes are directly affecting the health of millions, and it’s important to understand how climate patterns are connected to these conditions.
+Climate change is having a growing impact on allergies and asthma, affecting millions of people around the world.
+Rising temperatures and higher carbon dioxide levels are causing plants to produce more pollen, which leads to longer and more intense allergy seasons.
+Air pollution from vehicles, factories, and wildfires is worsening air quality, making it especially difficult for people with asthma to breathe.
+Additionally, extreme weather events such as floods and hurricanes can create mold and other indoor pollutants that trigger respiratory problems.
+These combined effects make it clear that changing climate patterns are directly influencing human health.

-How has climate change made allergies and asthma worse in recent years?
-What can people do to protect themselves from triggers like pollen and pollution?
-How can doctors and healthcare systems better support patients dealing with these issues?
-What role do governments and communities play in solving this problem?
-Have you or someone you know experienced worse allergies or asthma because of climate change?
+How has climate change intensified allergies and asthma in recent years?
+What practical steps can individuals take to protect themselves from environmental triggers such as pollen, pollution, and mold?
+How can doctors and healthcare systems better support patients affected by these conditions?
+What policies and community efforts are needed to reduce air pollution and improve public health?
+Have you or someone you know noticed changes in allergies or asthma symptoms as weather patterns continue to shift?

 Use the online submission form when sending your articles to help us track all of your submissions.
 Please try to write about the above topic.
 Your response should be at least 1,000 words.